Compliance Tools

 (localHours = (new Date(Date.now() - Number($GSW_TZ_OFFSET) * 60* 1000)).getUTCHours()) && (localHours>=17 || localHours<8)

-2. This epoch is shifted to the number of milliseconds provided by the
+- This epoch is shifted to the number of milliseconds provided by the pre-defined field which contains the local time shift, in seconds.

 $GSW_TZ_OFFSET.
 GSW_TZ_OFFSET